Curwensville in Clearfield County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
 40° 58.498′ N, 78° 31.44′ W. Marker is in Curwensville, Pennsylvania, in Clearfield County.
 Marker is on State Street (Pennsylvania Route 879) near Locust Street, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Curwensville PA 16833, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Arnold N. Nawrocki (about 600 feet away, measured in a direct line); Trout Water (approx. 0.2 miles away); 2004 Bicentennial Raft (approx. ¼ mile away); Curwensville Dam (approx. 1.3 miles away); The First Church in Clearfield County (approx. 1.7 miles away); McClure Cemetery (approx. 1.7 miles away); Hogback (Porter's) Bridge (approx. 1.7 miles away); Trout Stocking (approx. 4 miles away).
+Arnold N. Nawrocki (about 600 feet away, measured in a direct line); Trout Water (approx. 0.2 miles away); 2004 Bicentennial Raft (approx. Ό mile away); Curwensville Dam (approx. 1.3 miles away); The First Church in Clearfield County (approx. 1.7 miles away); McClure Cemetery (approx. 1.7 miles away); Hogback (Porter's) Bridge (approx. 1.7 miles away); Trout Stocking (approx. 4 miles away).
 Touch for a list and map of all markers in Curwensville.

-More about this marker.
+More about this monument.
 This monument, located along State Street in Curwensville, depicts the Doughboy of World War I. Dedicated on Flag Day, June 14, 1925, to veterans of all wars, it was erected by the Curwensville American Legion Auxiliary at a cost of $3,750.
 The bronze plaque at the base of the monument contains 203 names.

 In 1988, the sculpture was corn cob blasted and the figure's helmet strap was replaced.
 The sculpture was rededicated on Memorial Day, May 3, 1988.

 Related marker.
 Click here for another marker that is related to this marker.
 An identical Doughboy Marker, located in Martinsburg, WV.
 Also a third copy inside the lobby of the Ironwood Memorial Building, Ironwood, MI.

 Categories. • 20th Century • Military • War, World I •